lukaemon/Coursera-ML-AndrewNg/README.md

 I am learning by doing, not tools hoarding.
 Here is the list that helps me along the way.
 * Intuitions of Linear Algebra, [Essence of linear algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab), this is the best source to my knowledge, for intuition.
 * [Python, numpy tutorial](http://cs231n.github.io/python-numpy-tutorial/)
 * More math behind the scene.
-[CS 229 Machine Learning Course Materials](http://cs229.stanford.edu/materials.html)
+[CS 229 Machine Learning Course Materials](http://cs229.stanford.edu/materials.html), basically Coursera ML is water down version of this cs229.
+The link has very good linear algebra review ,and probability theroy review.
 * [Quoc Le’s Lectures on Deep Learning](http://www.trivedigaurav.com/blog/quoc-les-lectures-on-deep-learning/): videos with perfect lecture notes.
 * [Learning from Data](http://amlbook.com/): learning theory in less than 300 pages, God.